Andrercouto/GeneralizedLinearModels/Regression/README.md

 ## Multiple Linear Regression Formula

-In simple linear regression, the equation is represented by:
+In a similar way, the Multiple Linear Regression equation is given by:

 $y_i = {\\alpha} + {\\beta}_1 . x_1i +  {\\beta}_2 . x_2i + ... + {\\beta}_2 . x_ki + u_i$

+Where any {\\beta}_1,2,...,k